St. Paul Saints (1884–1900): 1896 to 1899: St. Paul Saints / Western League

 Algie McBride's contract had been sold to St. Paul by the Chicago Colts prior to the 1897 season.
 McBride played briefly with Chicago in the 1896 season.
 On September 25, 1897, McBride was signed by the Cincinnati Reds and he went on hit .302 in 486 at bats for the Reds n 1898.
 In 1899, McBride batted .342 for Cincinnati.

 St. Paul played their fifth season as a member of the Western League in 1898.
-In the eight-team league, the Saints ended the season in fourth place, finishing with a record of 81-58 record under manager and owner Charles Comiskey.
+In the eight-team league, the Saints ended the season in fourth place, finishing with a record of 81–58 record under manager and owner Charles Comiskey.
 St. Paul finished 7.0 games behind the first place Kansas City Blues as the Western League held no playoffs.
 Former major league shortstop Frank Shugart led the league with 12 home runs on the season, playing 134 games at shortstop for the Saints.
 Shugart would remain with the franchise through 1900.

 (1899) Noodles Hahn, Cincinnati Reds.
 Hahn pitched for St. Paul in 1898.

 At age 19, Noodles Hahn pitched a portion of the season for St. Paul in 1898, being acquired from the Detroit Tigers during the season.
-Hanh would advance to have a quality pitching career In his major league career Hahn had a career record of 130–94, with an ERA of 2.55.
+Hahn would advance to have a quality pitching career In his major league career Hahn had a career record of 130–94, with an ERA of 2.55.
 He pitched for the Cincinnati Reds (1899–1905) and New York Highlanders (1906) and is a member of the Cincinnati Reds Hall of Fame.
 After his career was shortened due to arm injuries, Hahn became a veterinary surgeon and worked as a government meat inspector in Cincinnati.
 Living in Cincinnati, Hahn worked out with the Cincinnati Reds on home game days until he was in his early 70's.
 In his informal coaching tenure, Hahn worked with the Cincinnati players, but was reluctant to discuss his own successful career without prodding.

 The 1899 season was the final Western League season before the league transformed from a Class A level minor league to a major league.
-The St. Paul Saints ended their final Western League season with a 57-69 record.
+The St. Paul Saints ended their final Western League season with a 57–69 record.
 The Saints finished the season in fifth place under manager Charles Comiskey.
 The Saints ended the season 20.0 games behind the first place Indianapolis Hoosiers.